seangloverinc/seangloverinc.github.io/_posts/2015-10-23-tech-and-politics-david-graham.md

 <a href="http://www.cbc.ca/news2/interactives/results-2015/">CBC 2015 Interactive Election Results</a>
 </center>
 <br />

-This week I was proud to learn that [David de Burge Graham](https://en.wikipedia.org/wiki/David_de_Burgh_Graham) was elected as a Member of Parliament of Quebec Canada's Laurentides--Labelle riding.
-As far as I know, David is one of our Country's first real technology enthusiasts in the house of commons.

 I met David online nearly 8 years ago.
 Like many of my peers in technology, I grew up in the 90’s during the Personal Computing revolution.
 I've met thousands of people online through a text-only chat technology known as Internet Relay Chat (IRC).
 Some of those people I went on to meet in person, but for the most part my digital and "meatspace" life have remained separate.